29 August, 2019

 Recent research carried out by the Nationwide Building Society has shown that by converting a loft space, your house value can increase by as much as 20%.
 In areas where average house prices are high, this increase can amount to a considerable sum.

 A loft conversion is appealing as it makes use of ‘dead’ space to create an extra room, rather than eating into an outside area in the way of typical extensions.
 It often costs less per square metre to convert a loft rather than build a conventional extension, as much of the structure you need is already in place.

 Most loft conversions can be carried out without planning permission as long as they don’t exceed a certain size (40 cubic metres for a terrace or 50 cubic metres for a detached house) or they have not been designed to protrude too much from the existing roof.

-As well as creating the extra space and adding value, a loft conversion can even make your home more energy efficient.
+As well as creating the extra space and adding value, a loft conversion can even make your home more energy-efficient.
 All that extra insulation can help bring down the cost of your utility bills.

 What are the different types of loft conversion?
 4 loft conversion ideas for different properties

 - Roof light conversion- the cheapest and least disruptive where just skylight windows, flooring and a staircase are added to make the room habitable.